 EXAMPLES – ‘PATH=1,2’ indicates transmission from PARTICIPANT_1 to PARTICIPANT_2; ‘PATH=2,1’ indicates transmission from PARTICIPANT_2 to PARTICIPANT_1.

+To facilitate generation of the one-way tracking observable, the nominal spacecraft transmit frequency should be provided via a TRANSMIT_FREQ_n keyword in TDMs that contain one-way receive frequency data.
+The transmit frequency data may be in the same segment as the receive frequency data, or a separate segment, at the preference of the TDM originator.

 NOTE – See figures D-1 and D-2 for example TDMs containing one-way tracking data.

 Two-Way Data